Demand Justice Now

 In addition to these damages, injured dog bite victims can pursue compensation for general medical expenses, physical pain and suffering, and lost income.
 Our experienced Maryland dog bite lawyer at the Law Offices of Stuart L. Plotnick, LLC can evaluate your claim to determine the type and amount of benefits, damages and compensation you are entitled to.

 Any breed of dog can suddenly attack a person unprovoked, but certain breeds have become infamous for their aggressiveness.
 According to the Centers for Disease Control and Prevention (CDC), the top five dog breeds in terms of dog attacks and fatalities:

-- Pit bulls - This category includes a number of breeds, such as the American Staffordshire Terrier, the American Pit Bull Terrier, and the Staffordshire Bull Terrier.
-Each of these dogs were historically bred to be powerful fighters, and they have very strong jaws.
+- Pit bulls – This category includes a number of breeds, such as the American Staffordshire Terrier, the American Pit Bull Terrier, and the Staffordshire Bull Terrier.
+Each of these dogs was historically bred to be powerful fighters, and they have very strong jaws.

 - Rottweilers – Together, Rottweilers and Pit Bulls are responsible more than half of all dog bite-related deaths.
 Rottweilers are extremely intelligent, but if an owner fails to train them properly, they can become disobedient and aggressive.